p4ali/Notes/coursera/scala_class.md

 object A extends B with C
 ```

-This will declare an anonymous class which extends B with the trait C and create a single instance of this class named A.
+This will declare an anonymous class which extends B with the trait C and create a single instance of this class **named A**.

 ## `new` to create a instance of class (case class does not need `new`)
 ```scala